mdutro002/reimagined-eureka/README.md

 **Thursday:**
 I had the idea to have characters be a complex object in the campaigns model, but I'm going to limit this to be an array for now.
 I am concerned about getting the mvp built in time if I throw in too many new issues, I'll spend my time on those instead of base functionality.

 If I have time later on in the project week, I'll come back and work on that.
 Progress today was much slower than I'd like.
+I basically got the routes set up and that's it.
+Not proud. :(

+BUT.
+I think I needed a break, and I'm hoping to come at this tomorrow with some renewed focus, and hopefully get something more substantial done.
+Not to get all crossfit about it, but people are right - motivation is fleeting, and discipline is key.